Panthomema/obsidian-full-stack/MILLIONAIRE IDEAS.md

-- Little single-page app that demonstrates the info u can take from a user.
+-  Little single-page app that demonstrates the info u can take from a user
-- Video-game selector (requires so much data).
+-  Video-game selector (requires so much data)
-- Online Heads or Tails.
+-  Online Heads or Tails
-- Published podcast counter.
+-  Published podcast counter
+-  Natxo's